AdminRHS/libs-mcp-service/README.md

 # Libs MCP Service

-A minimal Model Context Protocol (MCP) service for integration with external platforms.
-This service provides CRUD operations for entities through a standardized MCP interface.
+A Model Context Protocol (MCP) service for integration with external platforms.
+This service provides CRUD operations for various entities through a standardized MCP interface using the official MCP SDK.

 ## Quick Setup